otoukebri/Spring-Course-Oak3/README.md

 ####Descriptors

-You can define descriptors on the bean definitions
+You can define descriptors on the bean definitions.
+This is comparable to a `Javadoc` for a bean.

 ####Imports

 Organize your `@Configuration` classes however you like.
 Best practive: seperate out `application` beans from `infrastructure` beans.
 You can `import` other configuration files with `@import` on top of the class declaration.

 ```kotlin